tinymce/tinymce-docs/plugins/table.md

 ### `table_toolbar`

-This option allows you to specify the toolbar buttons shown on the tables contextual toolbar.
+This option allows you to specify the toolbar buttons shown on the contextual toolbar for tables.
 Provide a space-separated list of toolbar buttons in the order they should be shown.
 To create groups on the toolbar, use the `|` pipe character to add a separator between toolbar buttons.

 To disable the table toolbar, set the value to an empty string.